Opinion | A big step forward on Biden’s agenda poses new challenges to Trump’s GOP

 Getting past McConnell’s scam

 McConnell’s underlying claim is that Democrats should allow their plan to be subject to a supermajority requirement via the filibuster, to facilitate bipartisanship.
-The idea is this: if a partisan majority can’t pass things by itself, it must reach out for bipartisan support; if it can, it won’t.
+The idea is this: If a partisan majority can’t pass things by itself, it must reach out for bipartisan support; if it can, it won’t.
 Doing the latter would betray Biden’s promises to seek “unity.”

 This is a scam.
 The reality is the other way around: In McConnell’s hands, the filibuster has actually made bipartisanship less likely.

-By preventing a partisan majority from passing things, McConnell has created the conditions for withholding the GOP support necessary to enact them, for the instrumental purpose of casting Democratic presidents (like Barack Obama) as failed conciliators.
+By preventing a partisan majority from passing things, McConnell has created the conditions for withholding the GOP support necessary to enact them, for the instrumental purpose of casting Democratic presidents (such as Barack Obama) as failed conciliators.

 This has worked as follows: GOP senators have withheld support regardless of the concessions made to win them over, because they calculate the president’s party will take the political hit for failing to make bipartisan deals.